What Are Energy Drinks?

 - Eat plenty of food: Food will help slow the rate of alcohol absorption and can limit alcohol consumption considerably.

 Due to the sheer amount of people who mix energy drinks with alcohol, it can seem harmless to consume these two drinks together.
-However, combining these alcoholic and energy drinks can come with complicated and unpredictable risks, especially for teens and young adults.
+However, combining these alcoholic and energy drinks can come with complicated and unpredictable risks, especially for teens and young adults which may require alcoholic detox.